fly-hiring/support-engineer-work-sample/README.md

 Choose whichever framework you'd like to use and feel free to ignore the other codebase.
 Do all of your work in the `main` branch.
 Don't bother with PRs, branches, or spend time on tidy commits — we have software to help us review.
 Just don't force push over the initial commit or we can't generate a diff of only your work.

+Deploy your app to Fly.io!
+Make sure it's running and accessible by the public.
+Your app's name should be the same as this repo: [REPO_NAME] and should be accessible on `https://[REPO_NAME].fly.dev`.

 When you're ready, go ahead and create a new issue in your private repo with the Submit Challenge issue form.

 ![j9_ejtz3QW2KixYe-bEplP46](https://github.com/fly-hiring/support-engineer-kickoff/assets/3727384/a6c9a6f9-8bd4-45a1-aaa1-2a40a99a0385)